in 2022 we gave away 28,900 books which was another record.

 books in prison

 The National Literacy Trust states that 9% of children and young people say that they don’t have any books of their own at home.
-We want to help bring that percentage down.
+We want to help change that.
+We contact local schools and community groups and encourage them to hold Free Book Fridays so that every child has books of their own.
+Of course, if the parents read it will help as well, so some groups take books for parents too.

 WHAT WE DO